myceliumbroker/jarm/README.md

 More information @ [Salesforce page on JARM](https://github.com/salesforce/jarm)

+## What's the confidence level?

+Do not rely solely on the JARM hashes within this repo for conclusive decisions.

 ## What files can I find here?
 A csv and a json file for whichever fits your usecase.